Car Boom Brings Gridlock Misery To green And Happy Bhutan - UrduPoint

 But Bhutan is now importing more in fossil fuels than it exports in hydropower to India -- the country's biggest revenue earner.

-Public transport is poor, particularly in Thimpu, which is home to 100,000 people but barely 40 buses.
+Public transport is poor, particularly in Thimphu, which is home to 100,000 people but barely 40 buses.

 The capital's mayor Kinlay Dorji plans to introduce bus-only lanes on city roads and wants to buy more buses.